CallistoSecurity/Smart-contract-auditing/README.md

 Read more here: [Standard disclosure policy of Callisto](https://github.com/CallistoSecurity/Smart-contract-auditing/blob/master/Standard_disclosure_policy.md)

-After the audit was completed, the audit manager **may** inform the customer about the results without revealing the reports.
-After 15 days from the date of informing the customer about the findings, the reports should still be published and the results summed up.
+After completing the audit, the audit manager **may** inform the customer about the results without revealing the reports.
+After 15 days from informing the customer about the findings, the reports should still be published and the results summed up.

 ## Security Auditor's Salary